I enjoy teaching and place just as much value on cultivating myself as an educator as I do as a scientist.

 I proudly serve as a director of Engage, a course and speaker series created and maintained by graduate students for graduate students that strives to make good science communication a cultural norm.
 I taught the seminar course in 2016, served as the advisory instructor in 2017, and led the program as manager in 2017.
 I now sit on the Board of Directors and continue to represent this program by giving public presentations and hosting science communication workshops.

 I am an NSF IGERT Program on Ocean Change fellow.
 This group of interdisciplinary graduate students and faculty members at the University of Washington incorporates the social implications of ocean change into their research.
-Through this program, I was part of an interdisciplinary team of graduate students that created and implemented three week-long curriculum units for middle school students that explore the natural phenomena through inquisitive and interactive lesson plans.
+Through this program and in partnership with the UW Program on Climate Change, I was part of an interdisciplinary team of graduate students that created and implemented three week-long curriculum units for middle school students that explore the natural phenomena through inquisitive and interactive lesson plans.